chamaeleonidae/api/docs/apis/search.md

 **Add a Search bar to your product that allows your Users to search your Product, Help center, and any custom content.**

-> **You have content within your product even if you don't think of it that way, any database records that your Users would want to find is a piece of content, akin to a Google search result.
+> **You have content within your product, even if you don't think of it that way.
+Any database records that your Users would want to find is a piece of content, akin to a Google search result.
 Send this content to Chameleon and we will surface it to your Users in the Chameleon search bar.
 The content can be scoped to a specific [Company](apis/company.md), be recommended when the Search bar is opened and can perform any action from clicking an item.**.

 ------